Monster High: Fright On!: Plot

-Frankie, realizing that something funny is going on, begins to uncover a dark secret.
-Crabgrass has turned Bloodgood to stone using Gorgon Dust and had taken her shape, and her statue was now on display in the courtyard.
-Despite trying to warn the others, only Abbie and Lagoona believe her.
+Frankie, realizing that something off is going on, begins to uncover a dark secret.
+Ms. Crabgrass has turned Bloodgood to stone using Gorgon Dust and had taken her shape, while the real Bloodgood is put on display in the courtyard.
+Despite trying to warn the others, only Abbey and Lagoona believe her.
 She learns from Deuce she can return someone who has been turned to stone back to normal with the powder and recovers it with Spectra and Lagoona's help.
-When she and Abbey plan to change Bloodgood back to normal, Howleen and Draculaura both show up after getting suspicious text messages.
+When she and Abbey plan to change Bloodgood back to normal, Howleen and Draculaura show up after getting suspicious text messages.
 Bloodgood is rescued, but Van Hellscream traps them and places them above a pit in the Catacombs, where they are left to die.
-Van Hellscream reveals that he believes monsters are dangerous and must be separated from Normie's, and that he has devoted his life to stopping the schools from being united.
-Upon realizing that Draculaura and Howleen are missing, the vampires and werewolves blame each other and decide to end the feud with an all-out fight in the gym at midnight (which was what Van Hellscream and Crabgrass really wanted all along).
-Clawd and Clawdeen become frantic when they realize that Frankie and Abby are also missing, and Clawdeen realizes that Frankie was right after they find Bloodgood's statue is missing.
-Meanwhile, Abbey gets the girls out of their cage, and with a little help from Operetta, Clawdeen, and Clawd, they make their escape out of the Catacombs just in time.
+Van Hellscream believes monsters are dangerous and must be separated from Normies.
+He has devoted his life to stopping the schools from being united.
+Realizing that Draculaura and Howleen are missing, the vampires and werewolves blame each other and decide to end the feud with an all-out fight in the gym at midnight.
+Van Hellscream hopes that this fight will make the Skullastic Superintendents see that monsters are meant to be separated.
+Clawd and Clawdeen realize that Frankie and Abbey are also missing, and Clawdeen realizes that Frankie was right after they find Bloodgood's statue is missing.
+Meanwhile, Abbey gets the girls out of their cage, and with help from Operetta, Clawdeen, and Clawd, they escape out of the Catacombs.
 Howleen realizes that she was wrong about vampires being bad after Draculaura jumps in front of her to protect her from a Gargoyle attack.

-Meanwhile, the final fight is just about to break out between the vampire and werewolves in the gym.
-Van Hellscream hopes that the Skullastic Superintendents will see this and realize that monsters are meant to be separated.
-During this, Cleo realizes she is treating Ghoulia the same way the vampires are the zombies and apologizes.
-The fight is about to start when Howleen and Draculaura rush in, revealing that neither group kidnapped them, and Frankie delivers a heart-touching speech that finally unites them, bringing peace.
-As the attendants come through the doors they see how great everyone is getting along, and Van Hellscream and Crabgrass try to escape but are stopped when Cleo brings Deuce up and he petrifies them.
-After this, Romulus reconciles with Clawd and becomes friendly with Draculaura, Clawdeen starts to respect Howleen, who apologizes for stealing her clothes, Cleo and Gory become friends, and Gory starts to treat the zombies more like friends than slaves.
+Realizing that she is treating Ghoulia the same way the vampires are the zombies, Cleo apologizes.
+Before the gym fight starts, Howleen and Draculaura rush in, revealing that neither group kidnapped them, and Frankie delivers a speech that unites them, bringing peace.
+As the attendants come through the doors they see how great everyone is getting along.
+Van Hellscream and Crabgrass try to escape, but they are stopped when Cleo brings Deuce up and he petrifies them.
+Romulus reconciles with Clawd and becomes friends with Draculaura, Clawdeen starts to respect Howleen, who apologizes for stealing her clothes, Cleo and Gory become friends, and Gory starts to treat the zombies like friends instead of slaves.